Maths to dominate exam results days and 6 other trends

 Like last year, German remains bottom of the subject list for A-level entries, with just 2,280 students across England taking the language.

-Although this is a 3.1 per cent rise on last year when there were 2,210 entries, the overall low total suggests the subject is still struggling to attract students - despite a push from the DfE to improve this.
+Although this number represented a 3.1 per cent rise on last year, when there were 2,210 entries, the overall low total suggests that the subject is still struggling to attract students - despite a push from the DfE.

-Languages remain at the least popular end of both the English Baccalaureate (EBacc) and A-level subject table, too, although those with more widespread international appeal are more favoured than German at both levels.
+Languages remain at the least popular end of both the English Baccalaureate (EBacc) and A-level subject tables, although those languages with more widespread international appeal are more favoured than German in both cases.

 Despite the opportunity for growth due to higher student numbers, several subjects showed a decline in entries.

-At A level, the subject with the largest percentage decrease was sociology, which dropped 6.9 per cent, from 45,730 to 42,575.
-The subject has been overtaken by history and is now the sixth most popular.
-Last year it ranked fifth.
+At A level, the subject with the biggest percentage decrease was sociology, which dropped 6.9 per cent, from 45,730 to 42,575.
+The subject has been overtaken by history and is now the sixth most popular, having ranked fifth last year.

 Entries for geography A level decreased by 3.9 per cent, from 34,870 to 33,505.
 Meanwhile, history had a 2.6 per cent drop, from 44,545 to 43,410.

-More surprising is the drop in entries for psychology A level, which decreased 2.4 per cent from 78,015 to 76,130.
-Yet the subject remains the second most popular (after maths), as it has been for the last few years.
+More surprising is the drop in entries for psychology at A level, which decreased 2.4 per cent from 78,015 to 76,130.
+The subject remains the second most popular (after maths), as it has been for the past few years.

-Other subjects that saw a small decline in A-level entry numbers included media/film/TV studies, political studies, religious studies, English, physical education and design and technology.
+Other subjects that had a small decline in A-level entry numbers included media/film/TV studies, political studies, religious studies, English, physical education and design and technology.

 Ellen Peirson-Hagger is senior writer at Tes